puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

 target resource.
 The `notify` metaparameter is like `before`, but if the target resource is a service, it has the additional effect of restarting the service whenever Puppet modifies the resource with the metaparameter set.
-This is useful when you need to Puppet to restart a service to pick up changes in a configuration file.
+This is useful when you need Puppet to restart a service to pick up changes in a configuration file.

 Relationship metaparameters take a [resource